elk-zone/elk/README.md

 ### Self-Host Docker Deployment

-In order to host Elk yourself you can use the provided Dockerfile to build a container with elk.
-Be aware, that Elk only loads properly if the connection is done via SSL/TLS.
+In order to host Nimbus yourself you can use the provided Dockerfile to build a container with Nimbus.
+Be aware, that Nimbus only loads properly if the connection is done via SSL/TLS.
 The Docker container itself does not provide any SSL/TLS handling.
 You'll have to add this bit yourself.
-One could put Elk behind popular reverse proxies with SSL Handling like Traefik, NGINX etc.
+One could put Nimbus behind popular reverse proxies with SSL Handling like Traefik, NGINX etc.

-1. checkout source ```git clone https://github.com/elk-zone/elk.git```
+1. checkout source ```git clone https://github.com/nimbus-zone/nimbus.git```
-1. got into new source dir: ```cd elk```
+2. got into new source dir: ```cd nimbus```
-1. build Docker image: ```docker build .```
+3. build Docker image: ```docker build .```
-1. create local storage directory for settings: ```mkdir elk-storage```
+4. create local storage directory for settings: ```mkdir elk-storage```
-1. adjust permissions of storage dir: ```sudo chown 911:911 ./elk-storage```
+5. adjust permissions of storage dir: ```sudo chown 911:911 ./elk-storage```
-1. start container: ```docker-compose up -d```
+6. start container: ```docker-compose up -d```

 > [!NOTE]
-> The provided Dockerfile creates a container which will eventually run Elk as non-root user and create a persistent named Docker volume upon first start (if that volume does not yet exist).
+> The provided Dockerfile creates a container which will eventually run Nimbus as non-root user and create a persistent named Docker volume upon first start (if that volume does not yet exist).
 This volume is always created with root permission.
-Failing to change the permissions of ```/elk/data``` inside this volume to UID:GID 911 (as specified for Elk in the Dockerfile) will prevent Elk from storing it's config for user accounts.
-You either have to fix the permission in the created named volume, or mount a directory with the correct permission to ```/elk/data``` into the container.
+Failing to change the permissions of ```/nimbus/data``` inside this volume to UID:GID 911 (as specified for Nimbus in the Dockerfile) will prevent Nimbus from storing it's config for user accounts.
+You either have to fix the permission in the created named volume, or mount a directory with the correct permission to ```/nimbus/data``` into the container.

 ### Ecosystem